Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Subsection code Classes 1, 2, 3, and Metal Component or MC give the structural integrity and quality requirements for power plant components like the containment system.
 The ASME code also mandates detailed stress analysis for all nuclear pressure vessels.

 Standards for Welders Working on Nuclear Assemblies

-ASME Code Section III requires manufacturers to retain detailed documentation on the welding procedures used at all manufacturing steps, the procedures used to test the welds, and who performed the work and when they earned nuclear welding certification.
+ASME Code Section III requires manufacturers to retain detailed documentation on the welding procedures used at all manufacturing steps, the procedures used to test the welds, who performed the work, and when they earned nuclear welding certification.

 BPVC Section IX outlines the brazing and welding qualification procedures for nuclear pressure vessels.
 Section IX also gives the welding and brazing qualifications required to work on equipment for use around nuclear reactors.
 Welders must be qualified per the procedures listed in paragraph NCA-5250.

 American Welding Society certifications are insufficient for nuclear welding jobs.
 The ASME offers training courses on the design, inspection, and quality management systems for nuclear plant components.
 ASME teaches courses for welders to earn the ASME nuclear welding certification.